Daine-M27/FrontierInternetSiteTesting/README.md

 *assumes NPM

-1. clone or download repository and open folder in the terminal
+1. Clone or download repository and open folder in the terminal
 2. Run this command

 `npm init`